Report an Invention

 During your research at the University of Alberta you may have created a new innovation.
 The first step in protecting that invention, called intellectual property or IP, is confidentially reporting it to the university before publishing or sharing at a conference, in a lecture or in a poster.
 Any patentable IP created at the university must be disclosed before commercialization per the university’s Patent Policy and Patentable IP Commercialization Procedure.
 In addition, the university may require other types of inventions be disclosed to facilitate compliance sponsored research agreement terms (or other similar agreements).

-Reporting is sharing just enough detail about your invention so that patentability and commercial potential can be evaluated.
+Reporting is sharing complete information about your invention so that patentability and commercial potential can be evaluated.
 The report describes the idea/invention, identifies inventor(s), funding details, if any public disclosure has occurred, and other related agreements so ownership and rights can be determined.

 Why report